tulimid1/what-is-covering-me/paper.md

 $$K$$-Nearest Neighbors ($$K$$NN) is a powerful method for classification. $$K$$NN classifies based on the $$K$$ closest neighbors.
 The $$K$$ parameter determines how many of the closest observations are considered when classifying a given sample (Algorithm [\[algo:KNN\]](#algo:KNN){reference-type="ref" reference="algo:KNN"}).
 For example, if $$K$$ is equal to three, then the algorithm will consider the three closest training observations to the test instance and predict the classification of the new instance based on a majority vote of the three closest training observations (Figure [[4]](#fig:KNN_Hastie){reference-type="ref" reference="fig:KNN_Hastie"}).
 Another parameter commonly given to $$K$$NN is the method for applying weights to each neighbor's vote during classification.
 A common technique is to base the weights on the distances between observations, with closer observations having a \"stronger\" vote.
 The weights can be determined by the inverse of the distance between observations, so closer instances have a \"stronger\" vote during classification (Algorithm [\[algo:KNN\]](#algo:KNN){reference-type="ref" reference="algo:KNN"}).

 ![](figures/KNN_Example_kbg.png)

-$$K$$NN classifier on simulated data.
+Figure 4. $$K$$NN classifier on simulated data.
 Each class is represented by a single color.
 Shaded regions represent class prediction in the area.
 Inspiration from Hastie et al. - *Elements of Statistical Learning* [[6]](#references).

 ::: algorithm
 **Input:** $X_{train}$, $y_{train}$, $X_{test}$, $$K$$ **Output:**